Saif-09/TimersApp/README.md

 ## Dependencies:

-- **React Native**: The app assumes that certain第三方库（如react-native-vector-icons, react-native-fs, react-native-share）等库的安装和配置。
+- **React Native**: The app assumes that certain（react-native-vector-icons, react-native-fs, react-native-share）。

 ## Platform Compatibility:

-- **iOS and Android平台**: The app is designed to be compatible with both iOS and Android平台的。
+- **iOS and Android**: The app is designed to be compatible with both iOS and Android。

 ## Error Handling: